Why Visit Lascaux IV in the Stunning Dordogne

 Touring Lascaux IV

-We arrive about twenty minutes before our designated time slot and park in the huge lot across from the long, low modern building housing Lascaux IV, built below the hill that houses the real Lascaux cave.
+I arrive about twenty minutes before the designated time slot and park in the huge lot across from the long, low modern building housing Lascaux IV, built below the hill that houses the real Lascaux cave.

-In the airy atrium, we spend the time before the tour starts browsing the gift shop and discovering a whole new level of Lascaux-themed merch.
-We resolve to return after the tour and make our choices.
+In the airy atrium, you can spend the time before your tour starts browsing the gift shop and discovering a whole new level of Lascaux-themed merch.

 Starting Outside Lascaux IV